-馃寧 Empowering People with Integrative Health
+馃寧 Empowering People with Integrative Care

-Course #04 | Models of Practice in Osteopathy in the Cranial Field: Past, Present, Future
+Course #04 | Models of Practice in Osteopathy in the Cranial Field: Past, Present, Future | 3 hours

 Evidence-informed, person-centered, and culturally sensitive approaches?